isomerpages/imda-tradetrust/index.md

           date: 02 June 2025
           announcement: CMA CGM, CargoX, eTEU, ICE and SGTraDex Ink Memorandum of Understanding to Advance Blockchain-enabled Interoperability of
-            Electronic Bill of Lading to assess technical, legal, and business feasibility for TradeTrust enabled interoperability between eBL platforms.
+            Electronic Bill of Lading using TradeTrust framework, focusing on technical, legal and business feasibility.
           link_text: More
           link_url: https://www.cma-cgm.com/local/singapore/news/221/cma-cgm-and-partners-ink-memorandum-of-understanding-to-advance-blockchain-enabled-interoperability-of-electronic-bill-of-lading
         - title: "Stay Informed: The Latest from TradeTrust Newsletter May Issue"